eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/5-Develop-code-that-declares-implements-and-or-extends-interfaces-and-use-the-atOverride-annotation.md

 #Develop code that declares, implements and/or extends interfaces and use the atOverride annotation
 ###Interfaces
-An interface is like an abstract class, except that it cannot contain an implementation of the methods, only their signature (return type, name, parameters and exceptions).
+An interface is like an abstract class, except that it cannot contain an implementation of the methods, only their signature (return type, name, parameters, and exceptions).

 An interface is declared using the interface keyword.
 Just like classes, an interface can be declared public or with package scope (no access modifier).
 ````java